The Internet is in crisis.

 Is the Internet dead?

-Look up "dead internet theory" on YouTube — the web and social media are being flooded with bots that pretend to be real, but aren't.
+No, but the web and social media are being flooded with bots that pretend to be real, but aren't.
 How can we know what is real?
 What if people verified what we see online?
+How do we scale?
+One person at a time.

 Search sucks now